Coflnet/Blog/src/pages/skyblock-filter-system.md

 ### Faster filtering
 It worked great, at first, but got slower over time as the filter tried to get through more and more auctions.
 Still if you filter for longer time periods the answer will take longer.
-It could take multiple miniutes to search through the whole history of enchanted books.
+It could take multiple minutes to search through the whole history of enchanted books.
 To prevent you from waiting for long periods of time filtering on `All Time` got disabled.
 We are held back by increasing server costs to store all these 210+ million auctions.
 So please consider purchasing a [premium plan](https://sky.coflnet.com/premium) to help us.